Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I

-Notice that the obtained count in Thm \ref{Binder-Brian2} on the number of distinct integral fixed points of any $\varphi_{p-1,c}$ modulo $p$ is independent of $p$ (and hence independent of the degree of $\varphi_{p-1,c})$ in each of the three possibilities.
-Moreover, we may also observe that the expected total count (namely, $1+2+0 =3$) in Thm \ref{Binder-Brian2} on the number of distinct integral fixed points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is also independent of $p$ and deg$(\varphi_{p-1,c})$; an observation which somewhat surprisingly coincides not only with a similar observation on the count in each of the two possibilities in Thm \ref{Binder-Brian1} but also coincides with a similar observation on the expected total count (namely, $3+0 =3$) on the number of distinct integral fixed points in the whole family of maps $\varphi_{p,c}$ modulo $p$.
+Notice that the count obtained in Theorem \ref{Binder-Brian2} on the number of distinct integral fixed points of any $\varphi_{p-1,c}$ modulo $p$ is independent of $p$ (and so independent of degree of $\varphi_{p-1,c})$ in each of the three possibilities.
+Moreover, we may also observe that the expected total count (namely, $1+2+0 =3$) in Theorem \ref{Binder-Brian2} on the number of distinct integral fixed points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is also independent of $p$ and deg$(\varphi_{p-1,c})$; an observation which somewhat surprisingly coincides not only with a similar observation on the count in each of the two possibilities in Theorem \ref{Binder-Brian1} but also coincides with a similar observation on the expected total count (namely, $3+0 =3$) on the number of distinct integral fixed points in the whole family of maps $\varphi_{p,c}$ modulo $p$.

 Since we know the inclusion $\mathbb{Z}\hookrightarrow\mathbb{Z}_{p}$ of rings, and so the space $\mathbb{Z}_{p}$ of all $p$-adic integers is evidently a much larger space than $\mathbb{Z}$.
 So then, inspired by the work of Adam-Fares \cite{Ada} in arithmetic dynamics and again by a\say{counting-application} philosophy in arithmetic statistics, we again inspect in a paper \cite{BK3} the aforementioned relationship where it is $\mathbb{Z}_{p}$ that's considered.
 Interestingly, we again obtain the same counting and asymptotics in the setting when $\varphi_{p-1,c}$ is iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$, and get very different counting and asymptotics in the case when $\varphi_{p,c}$ iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$.
 Motivated by a $K$-rational periodic point-counting result of Narkiewicz \cite{Narkie} on maps $\varphi_{p,c}$ defined over any real algebraic number field $K$ of degree $n\geq 2$, in a forthcoming work \cite{BK2}, we revisit the counting setting in Section \ref{sec2} and then consider any $\varphi_{p^{\ell},c}$ defined over any real algebraic number $K\slash \mathbb{Q}$ of any degree $n\geq 2$ for any prime $p\geq 3$ and any integer $\ell \geq 1$.
 In doing so, we show that conditioning on Narkiewicz' theorem and again using the same elementary counting technique, we can obtain a fixed integral point-counting result that is not only independent of the degree $n$ of any real $K$ and any degree $p^{\ell}$ of any map $\varphi_{p^{\ell},c}$, but is also very analogous to Theorem \ref{Binder-Brian1} for any real number field $K$, any odd prime $p$ and any integer $\ell$.
 More in that work \cite{BK2}, we again revisit the counting setting in Section \ref{sec3} and then consider any polynomial map $\varphi_{(p-1)^{\ell},c}$ defined over any algebraic number $K\slash \mathbb{Q}$ (where $K$ needn't be a real algebraic number field) of any degree $n\geq 2$, for any prime integer $p\geq 5$ and any integer $\ell \geq 1$.
 In doing so, we find that we can again obtain a fixed integral point-counting result that's not only independent of both the degree $n$ of any number field $K$ and any prime $p$, but is also very similar to Theorem \ref{Binder-Brian2} for any given algebraic number field $K$, any prime $p$ and any integer $\ell$.